Free PDF: How to build your dream coaching business that frees you from the 9-5

 11. Confidence coaching

-Confidence coaching helps people build their self-confidence and that way, change their lives.
+Confidence coaching helps people build their self-confidence and, that way, change their lives.
+Other sub-niches include empowerment coaching and self-love coaching.

 12. Stress coaching